Ilya-Kuk/NBA-TicketSales/README.md

   (Slightly modified data - ax_ and la_ variables to be discarded, new response variable that is identical to the last!)

   3. nbasample2GrpPlus0429.csv

+  (New dataset - already split up into Training set and Test set. with a LOT more variables)

+  4. Train: nbasample2GrpPlus0505.csv  ,  Test: validationSample1k0506.csv